prashantgawali/helloprashant/TREC-2014-Track-Guidelines.md

 We consider each group of tweets above a *semantic cluster*, representing an equivalence class of tweets that contain the same information (i.e., retrieving more than one cluster member is redundant).
 The ideal TTG run would retrieve one and only one tweet from each cluster of each topic.

 Note that much like the notion of relevance, what constitutes *substantive* differences is in the eye of the assessor.
-For simplicity, this judgment is taken only on the level of tweets, *not* any smaller unit.
-Also note that the contents of linked URLs are ignored when creating the semantic clusters.
+For simplicity, this judgment is provided only on the level of tweets, *not* any smaller unit.
+Contents of linked URLs are ignored when creating the semantic clusters.

 Human assessors will create semantic clusters from the list of tweets judged to be "relevant" or "highly relevant" from the ad hoc task.
 These clusters will then be used to score system results.
 A few examples of TREC topics from 2011 and 2012 that have been grouped into semantic clusters can be found [here](http://ylwang99.github.io/TweetTimelineGeneration/semantic-clusters.html) or [this prettier version](http://ylwang99.github.io/TweetTimelineGeneration/semantic-clusters-twitterstyle.html).
 These clusters are provided to help teams train their systems (they will be available in a machine-readable form soon); the methodology used to generate these clusters is identical to how this year's clusters will be created.

-The *tentative* metric for scoring summaries will be the F1 metric that combines the following:
+System output will be evaluated in terms of cluster precision and cluster recall.
+There will be two different versions of the metric, an *unweighted* and a *weighted* version.
+The unweighted versions are defined as follows:

-+ Cluster precision.
-Of tweets returned by the system, how many *distinct* semantic clusters are represented?
++ **Cluster precision (unweighted).** Of tweets returned by the system, how many *distinct* semantic clusters are represented?
 To be precise, the denominator of the precision calculation is the total number of results returned by the system.
 Thus, the system does not get "credit" for retrieving multiple tweets from the same semantic cluster (in fact, redundant tweets lower precision).
-+ Cluster recall.
-Of the semantic clusters discovered by the assessor, how many are represented in the system's output?
++ **Cluster recall (unweighted).** Of the semantic clusters discovered by the assessor, how many are represented in the system's output?
 As with the precision calculation, the system does not get "credit" for retrieving multiple tweets from the same semantic cluster.

-The F1 metric combines precision and recall [in the usual way](http://en.wikipedia.org/wiki/F1_score).
+For summary purposes, precision and recall will be combined into the F1 metric [in the usual way](http://en.wikipedia.org/wiki/F1_score).

 The TTG output of a system should use the same format as the ad hoc task (i.e., standard TREC format), although note that the rank and score fields are essentially ignored.